General Conditions in an Offer to Purchase

 The general conditions in an Offer to Purchase are the administrative and legal provisions that govern the agreement itself, independent of the specific property or the parties involved.
 They sit apart from suspensive conditions such as bond approval or a subject-to-sale clause.
 The general conditions determine where legal notices must be sent, what warranties both parties give about their tax affairs, what membership obligations arise on transfer, and how personal information is handled.
 Because they apply to every transaction, they are easy to scan past, but each one creates a real obligation that binds both buyer and seller from the moment the OTP is signed.

-Key Takeaways
+Key takeaways

 The OTP requires both buyer and seller to record a domicile address: the address at which all formal legal notices under the agreement must be delivered.
 A notice served at your recorded domicile is legally valid whether or not you are there to receive it.
 If your address changes between signing and transfer, notify your conveyancer immediately.

 A breach notice or cancellation served at an outdated address can complicate any legal proceedings significantly.
 Use your primary residential address.
 If you are purchasing as a company or trust, record the registered or principal place of business.
-The domicile address also determines jurisdiction in the event of a dispute, so accuracy matters from the outset and throughout the transfer period.
+The domicile address also determines jurisdiction in the event of a dispute, so accuracy is essential from the outset and throughout the transfer period.

 By signing the OTP, both buyer and seller agree that a Golden Homes sold board may be displayed on the property for 90 calendar days after the date on which all suspensive conditions have been fulfilled.
 A sold board is one of the most effective signals to the surrounding market that the agency is active in the area.